-The Covid-19 pandemic is impacting people around the world and exacerbating existing inequalities in both high and low-income countries.
-In developing country contexts, the virus is projected to send millions further into poverty.
+The Covid-19 pandemic has impacted people around the world and exacerbated existing inequalities in both high and low-income countries.
+In developing country contexts, the impact of the virus on poverty and development indicators has been significant especially for the poor.
 A combination of factors, including low hospital and health care system capacity, high urban density, poor access to water, and tenuous food security, means that response policies must be carefully designed to consider a wide range of economic and social impacts.
-The global crisis is also testing the capacity of our institutions and governance systems to respond quickly and effectively.
+The global crisis has tested the capacity of our institutions and governance systems to respond quickly and effectively.

-Building on our experience during the 2014-2015 Ebola epidemic in West Africa, we are developing rapid response surveys to inform government policies around the pandemic that can potentially lessen impacts on the most vulnerable populations.
-The studies cover a diversity of topics including virus awareness, community mobilization, trust in government, access to basic services (food and water), as well as the ability to withstand a lockdown.
+Building on our experience during the 2014-2015 Ebola epidemic in West Africa, we are collaborating on a suite of research projects to inform policies around the pandemic that can potentially lessen impacts on the most vulnerable populations.
+The studies cover a diversity of topics including virus awareness, community mobilization, trust in government, access to basic services (food and water), as well as mobility patterns and the ability to withstand a lockdown.

 Image from Pixabay.